 Coast Guard, DHS.

-The Coast Guard is establishing temporary special local regulations for the “Crystal Coast Super Boat Grand Prix”, a power boat race to be held on the waters of Bogue Banks adjacent to Morehead City, NC.
+The Coast Guard proposes to establish temporary special local regulations for the “Crystal Coast Super Boat Grand Prix”, a power boat race to be held on the waters of Bogue Banks adjacent to Morehead City, NC.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to restrict vessel traffic in the Morehead City Turning Basin including sections of the Intra-Coastal Waterways and Morehead City Channel during the power boat race.

 FOR FURTHER INFORMATION CONTACT: